 Think about your future

 Please think about that.
-It’s not that we don’t want to be there for you but as our lives change we will have responsibilities to our own families.
+It’s not that we don’t want to be there for you, but as our lives change, we’ll have responsibilities to our own families.
 It would help if you could spend some time thinking about your future.
-What will retirement look like?
+What will retirement look like for you?
 What will happen if you get sick?
 Talk with us about some of those decisions and do your best to make a plan that won’t leave us as your only resource for support.